-- Label all packing materials with your name so none of the packing foam gets lost by the gallery or handling agent.
+- If shipping to a gallery or exhibition, label all packing materials with your name so none of the packing foam gets lost by the gallery or handling agent.

 - Photograph the outside of the box to show the condition of the shipping container on the outside.

 - Place your art in the shipping container and photograph it with the cover open to show the painting is secure within the box (insurance won’t cover your art if they can claim the art was not securely packaged.).

 - Place a copy of shipping address labels inside your package in case the outside gets damaged.
 This will allow the carrier to still deliver the art.

 - Take art to the shipper without taping the box if you need to insert return shipping labels in the package.